sheikhmohdnazmulhasan/qgenie/README.md

 # qgenie

-qgenie is a powerful and flexible query builder for Mongoose, designed to simplify complex querying operations in your Node.js applications.
+A powerful and customizable query builder for Mongoose, simplifying complex aggregation and query construction with support for search, filter, sort, pagination, population and aggregation.

 ## Installation